Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions: Acknowledgements

 We acknowledge the Spanish MINECO and Generalitat de Catalunya DURSI for financial support under the projects FIS2015-67837-P and 2014SGR-922, respectively.
-A.S. acknowledges financial support from European Research Council under the EU Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement no[279004].
 I.P. acknowledges {\sl Generalitat de Catalunya } under Program {\sl Icrea Acad\`emia}.
 This work was possible thanks to the access to MareNostrum Supercomputer at Barcelona Supercomputing Center (BSC) and also through the Partnership for Advanced Computing in Europe (PRACE).